GospelTrust/kairos-th-513/docs/content/_week-03/session-07a.md

    A judicial act in which God the judge officially pronounces the sinners to be righteous.
 This official acquittal means that the devil no longer has any legal claims on us.

    `Rom.
 5:1a`:
-   > Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, . . .
+   > Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,…

    `Rom.
 8:1`:
    > Therefore there is now no condemnation for those who are in Christ Jesus.”
 John 8:36: “So if the Son makes you free, you will be free indeed.